The Argument: Dan Lanning Will Win the Next National Title

 For context, Nick Saban produced 157 draft picks including 49 first-rounders over 22 draft years, a rate of 7.1 picks per year.
 Only Smart (8.4) and Lanning (8.0) are currently matching or exceeding that pace.

-Three things jump out from this table.
+Three things jump out from the scorecard and the similarity data together.

 2. Smart Has the Best Resume but the Worst Trajectory